hocinebendou/catalogue-docs/docs/deploy.md

 In your preferred browser open a new tab and enter `http:/<your VM domain name>:8080` to start working with the admin user created before.

+### Portability

+A very known advantage of Java application is their portability.
+Although the application is implemented on a given platform, e.g Unix, the Java virtual machine (JVM) is able to run the application in a different platform, e.g Windows, without a single change to the source code or any additional configuration is required.
+Moreover, it is possible to pack the whole source code of the application in to a single Java ARchive file (JAR), improving portability.

+To create the JAR file, from within the source code folder run the following maven command.
+This process may take few minutes.
+The `clean` statement delete the old build folder and `package` rebuild the application by downloading all the dependencies, start the application and run the tests before the archiving.
+If no failure detected the JAR file will be created and placed in the `target` folder.

+    mvn clean package

+Previously we showed how to run the application from within the source code folder using Maven, let's see know how to run it with using only the created JAR file

+    java -Dserver.port=3000 -Dlogging.path=/var/log/h3acatalog/ -jar path_to_jar/h3acatalog-0.0.1-SNAPSHOT.jar

+The last command start the application on port `3000` and print logs into the folder `/var/log/h3acatalog`

+### Run the catalogue using Supervisor

+Supervisor is a system for controlling and maintaining process state.
+We will use Supervisor to start, stop and check the status of the catalogue application.
+In your terminal install Supervisor with the following command.
+At the time of this writing the current available version is `3.0b2-1`

+    sudo apt-get install supervisor

+Create a new file inside `/etc/supervisor/conf.d/` and give it a name with extension `.conf`.
+Add the following configuration lines to it

+    [program:h3acatalog]
+    command=/etc/alternatives/java -Dserver.port=3000 -Dlogging.path=/var/log/h3acatalog/ -jar path_to/h3acatalog-0.0.1-SNAPSHOT.jar
+    directory=/home/hocine/h3acatalog
+    user=hocine
+    autostart=true
+    autorestart=true
+    startsecs=10
+    startretries=3
+    stdout_logfile=/var/log/h3acatalog/stdout.log
+    stderr_logfile=/var/log/h3acatalog/stderr.log

+The lines are straight forward and self explanatory.
+With the supervisor installed and configured you will be able to check the status of your process, start or stop it.

+    sudo supervisorctl status | start | stop

+## Broad access with Nginx